|

 Male Cicada Killers are large wasps, about 3 - 3.5 cm in length, staking out territories no bigger than a small bedroom

-They often perch on a low object and orient themselves to watch for females.
+They like to perch on a low object and orient themselves to watch for females.

 Often they take to the air to patrol their little fiefs, chasing anything that flies to see if it is a rival male or a virgin female.